 To minimize the use of different antibodies and the need to identify an antibody recognizing the native protein, proteins of interest are often tagged to fluorescent proteins or epitope tags.
 These tagged proteins are either expressed at physiological levels in a knock-in context or at higher levels when the protein is over-expressed.

 The host, and in the case of a monoclonal antibody, the isotype play an important role in determining whether the use of protein A or protein G agarose, sepharose or magnetic beads is advisable.
 Binding affinities to protein A and protein G vary significantly between species and isotypes.
-For example, rat IgG2b has no affinity for protein A while rabbit IgG has a stronger affinity for protein A than protein G. For an overview of antibody binding affinities, please click here.
+For example, rat IgG2b has no affinity for protein A while rabbit IgG has a stronger affinity for protein A than protein G. For an overview of antibody binding affinities, including an extremely useful lookup chart, visit our Antibody Binding Affinities to Protein A and Protein G page.